Seminar Course Information

 - Obtain a passing grade in the Legislative Internship Seminar.

-The additional 3 credit hours are for the Internship Seminar.
-This is graded A-F. See the Internship Seminar course syllabus for details.
+The additional 3 credit hours are for the Internship Seminar, in which students earn a letter grade.
+See the Internship Seminar course syllabus for details.

 The academic supervisor of all interns while they are in Juneau is Glenn Wright, Assistant Professor of Political Science at UAS, who is also the Statewide Program Coordinator.
 He acts as the interns’ advisor during their internship, conducts the Internship Seminar, and acts as the University liaison with the Legislature and particularly with each intern's office supervisor.